hellstorm-software/Kult-Rising/readme.md

 2025.7.17
 - updated level Ω
     - changed elevation of south west area
+    - added stationary lift controls to the top and bottom of the lift
 - began adding sliding mechanics
 - changed crouch to be toggle when not moving, and on hold when moving